clerk/clerk-nextjs-app-quickstart/README.md

 3. Set the required Clerk environment variables as shown in [the example `env.local.example` file](./.env.local.example).

-4. `npm install --force` the required dependencies.
-Use `--force` to bypass dependency conflicts between `React` and `Next` due to the upcoming `React` 19 release, which may cause compatibility issues until officially supported by both libraries.
+4. `npm install` the required dependencies.
+You may need to use `--force` to handle dependency issues from the React release candidate.

 5. `npm run dev` to launch the development server.